 And where does this money even go to?
 In principle, it goes to an army of officers that more often than not, don’t produce any value.
-For any utilities, such as healthcare, roads, municipality expenses etc., you need to pay extra anyway through separate taxes and bills.
+For any utilities, such as healthcare, roads, municipality expenses et cetera, you need to pay extra anyway through separate taxes and bills.

 And that’s yet another genius business model.
-Just stick a flag in the ground, tell people, “hey, we are all equal here!
+Just stick a flag in the ground, and tell people, “hey, we are all equal here!
 We have freedom of speech, religion, and orientation.
-You are welcome to live here with me, you just need to pay 40+ % of our income in taxes.”
+You are welcome to live here with me, you just need to pay 40% plus of our income in taxes.”
 And the money is yours!

 * * *